 Before you walk into a dealership you can get an idea of the interest rates, loan terms and monthly payments you will qualify for based on your credit score.
 When you already know what rates you qualify for, you can go into the dealership with the assurance that you are getting the best deal.

 Lower stress levels

-Sitting down with a lender — virtually or in person — in advance of visiting a dealership can reduce the stress you feel when the dealer presents you with a financing deal.
+Sitting down with a lender — virtually or in person — before visiting a dealership can reduce the stress you feel when the dealer presents you with financing deals.
 If you are able to do some research and find the best loan terms for your situation, you will be more prepared to negotiate and make an informed choice, rather than being pressured into something on the spot.

 You’re well prepared